holyoak/manan/README.md

 Currently working on a trader and a ticker

+From the root directory,

-To see the ticker, from the root directory enter
+    to see the ticker, enter

         node src/cli/ticker

+    to see the trader, enter

+        node src/cli